Flight disruption: delay

 If your flight is delayed more than two (2) hours

 in comparison to the originally scheduled departure time, we will provide you with meal vouchers and electronic means of communication (where available) and provided this treatment does not further delay the flight.
 Please note no meal voucher are provided for delays due to situations outside of Air Transat’s control.
+We will also provide regular updates to inform passengers of the reason and expected duration of the delay.

 What to do when the flight is delayed overnight?